aaronrancsik/prismedia/README.md

 - [ ] Usable on Desktop (Linux and/or Windows and/or MacOS)
 - [ ] Graphical User Interface

+## Compatibility

+If your server uses peertube before 1.0.0-beta4, use the version inside tag 1.0.0-beta3!

 ## Sources
 inspired by [peeror](https://git.drycat.fr/rigelk/Peeror) and [youtube-upload](https://github.com/tokland/youtube-upload)